Cameron Baird: Victoria Cross for Australia

-On three separate occasions Corporal Baird charged an enemy-held building within the prepared compound.
+On three occasions Corporal Baird charged an enemy-held building within the prepared compound.
 On the first occasion he charged the door to the building, followed by another team member.
 Despite being totally exposed and immediately engaged by enemy fire, Corporal Baird pushed forward while firing into the building.
 Now in the closest proximity to the enemy, he was forced to withdraw when his rifle ceased to function.
 On rectifying his rifle stoppage, and reallocating remaining ammunition within his team, Corporal Baird again advanced towards the door of the building, once more under heavy fire.
 He engaged the enemy through the door but was unable to suppress the position and took cover to reload.
 For a third time, Corporal Baird selflessly drew enemy fire away from his team and assaulted the doorway.
 Enemy fire was seen to strike the ground and compound walls around Corporal Baird, before visibility was obscured by dust and smoke.
 In this third attempt, the enemy was neutralised and the advantage was regained, but Corporal Baird was killed in the effort.

 Corporal Baird’s acts of valour and self-sacrifice regained the initiative and preserved the lives of his team members.
 His actions were of the highest order and in keeping with the finest traditions of the Australian Army and the Australian Defence Force.